-Lynn Chrisp, of Hastings, Neb., serves as first vice president of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington.
+Lynn Chrisp, of Hastings, Neb., serves as the president of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington.

 The Chrisp farm is a highly productive operation in south-central Nebraska.
 The farm is a centennial farm est. in 1880 created as a result of the Homestead Act.
 The pivot irrigated farm raises several different types of corn along with soybeans.

 In his capacity as NCGA President, Chrisp also serves as the president of the National Corn Growers Association Foundation, as the association’s delegate to the U.S. Grains Council and on NCGA’s Agri-Industry Council Executive Committee.

 Previously, he has served in various capacities on the Ethanol Action Team, the Production and Stewardship Action Team, the Public Policy Action Team, the Trade Policy and Biotechnology Action Team, the Resolutions Committee and the Fiance Committee.
 He has also chaired the Association Relations Committee and served as the association’s representative to Prime the Pump.